FAQ: Why is the market going higher with Covid still such a big risk to the economy?

 Short answer: The short-term moves of the market are extremely humbling to those who try to predict them.
 It is impossible and even folly to do so.
 All of your investment decisions should be based on your age, risk tolerance, and long-term goals.
 Occasionally, we even suggest long-term valuation may drive allocation decisions (the value of this asset class is very low on a historical basis, so I will hold a larger allocation than usual).
 They should never be based on your idea of what will likely happen in the future.
 You, like everyone else who tries to predict the future, will get humbled very quickly.
 As they say in the Navy seals; “Be humble or get humbled”.
 I can’t think of a better slogan for investors who try to predict the short-term.

-Once markets did bottom out in late March the federal reserve and federal government began to step in and provide support to the economy through fiscal and monetary stimulus.
+Once markets did bottom out in late March the federal reserve and the federal government began to step in and provide support to the economy through fiscal and monetary stimulus.
 This began to grease the gears of an economy that was screeching to a halt.
-Although the magnitude of the stimulus is not sustainable for the long-term, it is a way to prime the short-term pump of the economy while we figure out next steps in the fight against the virus.
+Although the magnitude of the stimulus is not sustainable for the long term, it is a way to prime the short-term pump of the economy while we figure out the next steps in the fight against the virus.